dotnet/dotnet-docker/samples/dotnetapp/README.md

 This Dockerfile builds and publishes the .NET Core application and then copies the result to a rumtime-based image.
 It copies and restores the project file as the first step so that the results of those commands can be cached for subsequent builds since project file edits are less common than source code edits.

+## Build an image optimized for startup performance

+You can opt any application into Ready to Run compilation by adding a `PublishReadToRun` property.
+This is what the `-trim` samples do (they are explained shortly).
+The default `Dockerfile` that come with the sample doesn't do that because the application is too small to warrant it. .NET Core provides the majority of the startup benefit available since most of the code actually run in an application within the core framework, which itself is Ready to Run compiled.

+You can add this property in two ways:

+- Add the property to your profile file, as: `<PublishReadyToRun>true</PublishReadyToRun>'
+- Add the property on the command line, as:  `/p:PublishReadToRun=true`

 ## Build an image for Alpine, Debian or Ubuntu

 By default, .NET Core uses Debian base images for Linux containers.
 You will get a Debian-based image if you use a tag with only a version number, such as `3.1`, as opposed to a distro-specific tag like `3.1-alpine`.